Not Fine in School

 • This group is specifically for parents and other adult FAMILY members

-• It is a Facebook CLOSED group so only members can see what is posted
+• It is a Facebook PRIVATE group so only members can see what is posted

-• The group is very PROACTIVE, offering virtually 24/7 peer support and advice.
-Within the group we average around 50,000 posts, comments and reactions a month
+• The group is very PROACTIVE, facilitating peer support and advice.

-• LEARNING units and a FILES section are available to provide information and advice
+• LEARNING Guides and a FILES section are available to provide information and advice

 • The majority of members are UK based, however we also have members from other countries around the world, including USA, Ireland, Canada, South Africa, Spain, UAE, New Zealand and we are linked to a similar group in Australia.